 Sign in

-Rajan Sharma's questions to Valneva SE (VALN) leadership • Q2 2025
+Rajan Sharma's questions to Valneva (VALN) leadership • Q2 2025

 Question

-Rajan Sharma from Goldman Sachs questioned the 2025 timeline for the Lyme vaccine Phase 3 data given a later date on clinicaltrials.gov, and asked about the efficacy bar for success and FDA approvability compared to previous vaccines.
+Rajan Sharma of Goldman Sachs questioned the confidence in a 2025 Lyme disease data readout given a 2026 completion date on clinicaltrials.gov.
+He also asked about the efficacy bar for success and approvability compared to previous Lyme vaccines.

 Answer

-CEO Thomas Lingelbach clarified that the clinicaltrials.gov date includes longer safety follow-up periods and that Pfizer's reaffirmed 2026 submission timeline is the key metric.
-He stated there is no pre-aligned efficacy bar with the FDA, but precedents exist.
-He emphasized that direct comparisons to older vaccines are difficult due to different trial designs and that the primary endpoint was strategically set after the full 3+1 dose schedule.
+CEO Thomas Lingelbach clarified that the clinicaltrials.gov date includes follow-up periods and that Pfizer, who controls the process, reaffirmed the 2026 submission timeline.
+He stated there is no pre-aligned efficacy bar with regulators but noted that the trial was designed for success with a 3+1 dose schedule, and direct comparisons to older vaccines are challenging due to different study designs.

 Ask Fintool Equity Research AI

-Rajan Sharma's questions to Valneva SE (VALN) leadership • Q1 2025
+Rajan Sharma's questions to Valneva (VALN) leadership • Q1 2025

 Question